THE VOLGA GERMANS IN PORTLAND

 Adam Bauer Passport 1887

-A visa dated January 24, 1887 from the German Consulate in Kovno, Lithuania (then part of the Russian empire) providing approval for Adam, Catharina and Magdalena Bauer to travel through Germany.
+A visa dated January 24, 1887, from the German Consulate in Kovno, Lithuania (then part of the Russian empire) provided approval for Adam, Catharina, and Magdalena Bauer to travel through Germany.
 The visa was included in the Bauer's Russian passport.
 Courtesy of Peter Michael Bauer.

-By 1889, the Bauer's had migrated to Portland and settled in the Albina area with a growing group of Volga German families.
-In 1890, their residence is listed in the Albina City Directory as the south-side of San Diego (now Brazee), four lots east of Margaretta Avenue (later Union Avenue and now Martin Luther King Jr. Blvd).
-In 1891, the family appears to be sharing a house with Adam's paternal first cousin, John Bauer, and his wife Maria Catharina on the south-side of San Diego, 5 lots east of Margaretta Avenue.
+By 1889, the Bauers had migrated to Portland and settled in the Albina area with a growing group of Volga German families.
+In 1890, their residence was listed in the Albina City Directory as located on the south side of San Diego (now Brazee), four lots east of Margaretta Avenue (later Union Avenue and now Martin Luther King Jr. Boulevard).
+In 1891, the family appeared to be sharing a house with Adam's paternal first cousin, John Bauer, and his wife, Maria Catharina, on the south side of San Diego, 5 lots east of Margaretta Avenue.

 Adam Bauer 1890 Albina